blue-core-lod/bluecore_api/README.md

 This is in development mode and code changes will immediately be loaded without having to restart the server.

+If you are working on the MARC endpoints, supply the AWS credentials:
+`AWS_ACCESS_KEY_ID=AKIAWCX4L27WVC12345 AWS_SECRET_ACCESS_KEY=eSxHrLXdBUZSVNWvRLaOdq771rtgoj1i12345 npm run dev-start`

 ## Developers

 ### Linter for JavaScript